Managed Cyber Governance for Regulated Service Firms

-Both paths use Aurora Command.
-The real question is who owns the cadence, who chases the evidence, and who keeps the program moving when client work gets busy.
+The real question is who keeps the program moving, who follows up on evidence, and who carries the monthly workload when client work gets busy.

-• You already have an internal owner but need structure and proof discipline
+• You already have an internal owner but need structure, follow-through, and cleaner proof

 • You know the program should be managed, but need to justify it to leadership

-• You want to compare meeting load, accountability, and export quality
+• You want to compare meeting load, ownership, and how easy it will be to hand over proof

 Advisory Track